 Frequency: 6 beats/sec

-Finishing the list of the best sweeping second hand watches is the Invicta Pro Diver 8926OB.
+Finishing the list is the Invicta Pro Diver 8926OB.

 It’s the best-selling model from the famous Pro Diver collection, which is often considered the cheapest diving line on the market.
 Although it might not be as reliable as Seiko, it nevertheless provides decent quality for the sub-$100 price.

-The watch owes much of its design to a famous Rolex Submariner with a 40mm black face and a coin-edge unidirectional bezel.
+The watch owes much of its design to a famous Rolex Submariner with a 40mm case, black face, and a coin-edge unidirectional bezel.
 If you’re into Submariners but can’t afford to buy one, then this Pro Diver is your best choice considering its extraordinarily cheap price.

 On top of the timeless design and favorable price tag, this top Invicta piece runs on Seiko’s non-branded NH35A caliber with a 21,600-frequency, providing a nice sweeping glide.